Unitel Bolivia: Entertainment

 As of 16 July 2018, Red Unitel premieres Despéiname la vida, the first telenovela fiction produced in Bolivia.
 This teleseries is broadcast in prime time with Grisel Quiroga, Ronico Cuellar and Susy Diab as the main stars.

-In the context of the 2020 coronavirus disease pandemic, the channel did not stop broadcasting Calle 7.
+In the context of the COVID-19 pandemic in Bolivia, the channel did not stop broadcasting Calle 7.
 The channel was forced to suspend broadcasts of the show on 3 April 2020.

+Unitel started streaming its foreign telenovelas on its website in December 2020, in line with the revamp of its website.

 On 11 July 2022, the transmission of MasterChef Bolivia begins, under the MasterChef kitchen franchise.
+A second season premiered on 17 July 2023.

+Kids

+Unitel launched a daily afternoon children's program, Chispitas, in 1998, presented by Fabiola Landivar, Angelica Mérida and the Chispitas doll, named after the show.
+It emulated the format of ATB's Sipiripi, before gaining an identity of its own, replacing the doll with a group of children doing choreographies and games.
+The format was replaced by Unitoons in the early 2000s, with most of the presenters returning, becoming a huge success.
+It ended in June 2005, being replaced by Chicostation.

+Until 2021, the network aired Disney series, the last of which to air were Wander Over Yonder and Avengers Assemble.